Toshi7/disaster_info_project/README.md

 ## Purpose
-I will make the software to decrease the risk of victims from disaster.
+I will make the software to decrease the risk and number of victims from disaster.